Ardian Gjini

-Ardian Gjini (born 18 January 1970) is a politician in Kosovo.
+Ardian Gjini (born 18 January 1970) is a politician in Kosovo who has served as president of the Alliance for the Future of Kosovo (AAK) since May 2026.
 He was a cabinet minister in Kosovo's government from 2005 to 2008, served in the Assembly of Kosovo from 2007 to 2014, and has been the mayor of Gjakova since 2017.
-Gjini has been a prominent member of the Alliance for the Future of Kosovo (AAK) since the party's formation in 2001.
+Gjini has been a member of the AAK since the party's formation in 2001.

 Early life and private career

 Gjini was born to a Kosovo Albanian family in Gjakova, in what was then the Socialist Autonomous Province of Kosovo in the Socialist Republic of Serbia, Socialist Federal Republic of Yugoslavia.
 He fought with the Kosovo Liberation Army (KLA) in the Kosovo War.

 Gjini holds a master's degree in international studies and European studies from the University of Kent in Canterbury.

 Politician

 Early years in local government (1997–2002)

 Gjini was president of the Gjakova branch of the Albanian National Democratic Party from 1997 to 2001.
 After the end of the Kosovo War in 1999, he became deputy mayor of the city's self-appointed provisional government.

 A Christian Science Monitor report from shortly after the war described local authorities in Gjakova as restoring electricity, telephone service, and street lighting to the city, as well as distributing free bread.
 Gjini was quoted as saying, "After three months of terror, people still feel frustrated and unsafe. [...]
 Seeing there are phones, streetlights, some local news, bread - they are beginning to feel that they can live here again."
 Some, including members the United Nations Interim Administration Mission in Kosovo (UNMIK), expressed concerns about the KLA's ongoing influence over the city government.

 Gjini was elected to the Gjakova city assembly in the 2000 Kosovan local elections as one of seven delegates from the Alliance for the Future of Kosovo (which, in its initial form, was a literal alliance rather than a united party).
 The Democratic League of Kosovo (LDK) won a majority victory, and Gjini's term as deputy mayor came to an end.
 He was not a candidate in the 2002 local elections.

 Gjini appeared in the twentieth position on the AAK's list for the 2001 Kosovan parliamentary election, which was held under a system of closed list proportional representation.
 The list won eight seats, and he was not elected.